itteco/iframely-wordpress/iframely/readme.txt

 == Changelog ==

+= 0.4.0 =

+Turns out, WordPress does not follow cache_age response from API after all.
+It only refreshes embed codes when you edit and save post.
+[This](https://core.trac.wordpress.org/ticket/37597) isn't right.
+This update enables you to refresh embed codes periodically.
+It also gives and option to add any [query-string parameters](https://iframely.com/docs/parameters) to the use with API.

 = 0.3.1 =

 We are reverting one of the changes in version 0.3.0 - linking Iframely to single post/page scope.
 Our apologies: we casted the net too wide and Iframely wasn't working properly with some installations.